aviaduvdevany/perin/TALK_TO_MY_PERIN_README.md

    - External users only see necessary scheduling info
    - No access to user's full calendar or personal data
    - Perin maintains user's privacy preferences
+   - **Meeting Constraints Only**: External users only see meeting preferences if explicitly set by owner

 2. **Transparency**
    - Clear indication that Perin is an AI assistant
    - User is notified of all delegation activities
    - Full audit trail for accountability
+   - **Delegation Context**: Perin clearly identifies when acting as secretary for owner

 ## 📊 Data Model